privacybydesign/irma-documentation/yivi-docs/docs/revocation.md

 ### Revocation

 The API that the IRMA server exposes for revoking previously issued credentials is similar to the API for starting and managing IRMA sessions:
-* A new revocation endpoint is available as a function on the [`irmaserver` Go library](irma-server-lib.md), and as a corresponding HTTP endpoint in the `irma server`.
+* A new revocation endpoint is available as a function on the [`irmaserver` Go library](irma-server-lib.md), and as a corresponding HTTP endpoint in the `yivi irma server`.
-* Similar to session request data structures, (e.g. [`DisclosureRequest`](https://godoc.org/github.com/privacybydesign/irmago#DisclosureRequest)), revocation is initiated at the `irma server` by a [`RevocationRequest`](https://godoc.org/github.com/privacybydesign/irmago#RevocationRequest) data structure identified as such by a [JSON-LD](https://json-ld.org/) `@context` tag (having constant value `https://irma.app/ld/request/revocation/v1`).
+* Similar to session request data structures, (e.g. [`DisclosureRequest`](https://godoc.org/github.com/privacybydesign/irmago#DisclosureRequest)), revocation is initiated at the `yivi irma server` by a [`RevocationRequest`](https://godoc.org/github.com/privacybydesign/irmago#RevocationRequest) data structure identified as such by a [JSON-LD](https://json-ld.org/) `@context` tag (having constant value `https://irma.app/ld/request/revocation/v1`).
-* As with ordinary session requests, when the `no-auth` setting is disabled in the `irma server` configuration this request has to be authenticated using one of the [existing authentication methods](irma-server.md#requestor-authentication) (i.e., by including a preshared `token` in an HTTP header or by signing the request into a JWT using `hmac` or `publickey`).
+* As with ordinary session requests, when the `no-auth` setting is disabled in the `yivi irma server` configuration this request has to be authenticated using one of the [existing authentication methods](irma-server.md#requestor-authentication) (i.e., by including a preshared `token` in an HTTP header or by signing the request into a JWT using `hmac` or `publickey`).
-* Each requestor configured in the `irma server` can be endowed with permission to revoke specific credential types (possibly in addition to [permissions to issue or verify attributes](irma-server#permissions)).
-If `no-auth` is disabled, and the revocation request can be succesfully authenticated as originating from a requestor present in the `irma server` configuration, and that requestor is authorized to revoke the credential type mentioned in the request, then the revocation command is executed and the credential is revoked.
+* Each requestor configured in the `yivi irma server` can be endowed with permission to revoke specific credential types (possibly in addition to [permissions to issue or verify attributes](irma-server#permissions)).
+If `no-auth` is disabled, and the revocation request can be succesfully authenticated as originating from a requestor present in the `yivi irma server` configuration, and that requestor is authorized to revoke the credential type mentioned in the request, then the revocation command is executed and the credential is revoked.

 For example, the following `RevocationRequest` instructs the server to revoke the `irma-demo.MijnOverheid.root` instance to which it previously assigned `bsn-12345` as `revocationKey` during issuance, and which was issued at Unix nano timestamp `1583765731750425000`.
 If `issued` is not specified, all previously issued credentials with matching `revocationKey` are revoked.